vivictorg/vivictpp/README.md

 The log level for the libav libraries can be specified by setting the environment variable `AVLOG_LEVEL`.
 Valid values are `quiet, panic, fatal, error, warning, info, verbose, debug, trace`.

+### Audio
+Audio is currently not supported in the new imgui UI.
+If vivictpp is started with the `--disable-imgui` flag, audio is supported.

 ## Known issues